use an arcade monitor. Why do I need a special card? I

 Arcade Monitor FAQ

-The ArcadeVGA card allows a no-hassle way to emulate the video logic of
+The ArcadeVGA card allows a no-hassle way to emulate the video of

-an original game board without having to use any special drivers or
+an original game board without having to use any special configuration,

 only use a conventional PC monitor.
 What is the benefit of